ps-pat/Moonshine.jl/docs/src/quickstart.md

 might have guessed, `positions(tree)[1:2]` returns the positions of the first two markers of `tree`.
 These are then splatted into `Ω` so that `Ω(positions(tree)[1:2]...)` represents ``[p_1, p_2)`` where ``p_k`` is the position of marker ``k``.
-Passing this interval as second argument to `plot_genealogy` tells it to only consider edges, vertices and markers that are ancestral for it.
-In particular, vertices are coloured according to the status of the markers included in the interval (which is only the first marker in our example): a vertex is red if all markers are derived, blue otherwise.
+Passing this interval as the second argument to `plot_genealogy` tells it to only consider edges, vertices and markers that are ancestral to it.
+In particular, vertices are colored according to the status of the markers included in the interval (which is only the first marker in our example): a vertex is red if all markers are derived, blue otherwise.
 This means there are three *mutation edges* with respect to the first marker in `tree`: